tej736/academic-projects/NVIDIA Stock Performance & Financial Analysis (R)/README.md

 * Computed daily returns and summary statistics
 * Visualized price trends, return distributions, and volatility
 * Calculated and plotted moving averages to identify momentum patterns
-* Generated a reproducible HTML report using R Markdown
+* Generated a report using R Markdown

 # Key Results